maciej-bendkowski/lambda-sampler/README.md

 In the above code snippet, we construct the sampler using the `natural` size notion where abstractions, applications, successors and zeros get weight one.
 Moreover, we request a singularity approximation with an error of `1.0e-09`.
+In consequence, the expected term size becomes a finite, though huge number (see [2] for more details on calibrating the outcome size of Boltzmann samplers).

 Next we have to decide on the target size giving suitable bounds, as well as on the source of random numbers (see `Data.Lambda.Random`).